axrav/_URLshortner/README.md

 # URLshortner
-Yet another URL shortner in Go
+A URL shorten server, which helps in shortening URL's and redirecting them.

 ## TODO
 - Proper Frontend UI